-The short answer is, probably not.
-Hardwood is naturally a very absorbent material, and water can cause it to plump, warp, twist, and mold.
-A steam cleaner essentially uses water, heated to a very hot vapor, in order to disinfect the surface of a floor.
+Hardwood is naturally a very absorbent material, and exposure to water can cause it to plump, warp, twist, and mold.
+A steam cleaner by its very nature uses water heated to a very hot vapor to clean and disinfect the surface of a floor.

-Warning: Despite the existence of these machines, all of the major wood flooring associations agree that steam cleaning devices should not be used on any hardwood flooring surface.
+But despite the existence of these machines and the claims their manufacturers make, all of the major wood flooring associations agree that steam cleaning devices should not be used on any hardwood flooring surface.

-National Wood Floor Association (NWFA); NWFA Technical Publication No. C100 Maintenance and Recoating of Hardwood Floors 2010, states on page 5, 7th point, "Using steam or excessive water may damage a wood floor."
+- The National Wood Floor Association (NWFA), in NWFA Technical Publication No. C100— "Maintenance and Recoating of Hardwood Floors 2010," states on page 5 that "Using steam or excessive water may damage a wood floor."

-Please note: The quality of the seal can vary from location to location across the floor.
+- Note: The quality of the seal can vary from location to location across the floor.
 You have to test it in several locations to be sure of its overall integrity.

 Potential Problems With Steam Cleaning

-Water Steam: The steam itself presents a unique problem with hardwood.
+The impact of steam: The steam itself presents a unique problem with hardwood.
 Water is a relatively thick substance.
 Steam, by contrast, is very light and thin and can easily penetrate even hairline fractures in a surface.
 This allows it to move down the side of hardwood planks, or slip up from underneath, attacking the floor from every vulnerable angle.

-Steam Cleaning Laminate Hardwood Flooring
+Using Steam Cleaners on Engineered Hardwood Flooring

 Steam Cleaning Faux Hardwood Vinyl Flooring

-Unlike hardwood and laminates, vinyl is a completely man-made material, much like plastic.
-Despite the fact that it may accurately reproduce the appearance of hardwood, it is impervious to harm from moisture, and can be easily treated with a steam cleaner without having to worry about harming the floor.
+Unlike hardwood and laminates, vinyl is a completely man-made material.
+Despite the fact that it may accurately reproduce the appearance of hardwood, it is impervious to harm from moisture and can be easily treated with a steam cleaner without having to worry about harming the floor.

 There are now ceramic and porcelain tile products designed to look remarkably like woods, and these, too, are perfectly safe for the use of steam cleaners.